skypjack/entt/docs/md/entity.md

 alternative to multi type views.<br/>
 Groups overcome the performance of the other tools available but require to get the ownership of components.
 This sets some constraints on their pools.
-On the other hand, groups aren't an automatism that increases memory consumption, affects functionalities and tries to optimize iterations for all the possible combinations of components.
+On the other hand, groups are not an automatism that increases memory consumption, affects functionalities and tries to optimize iterations for all the possible combinations of components.
 Users can decide when to pay for groups and to what extent.<br/>
 The most interesting aspect of groups is that they fit _usage patterns_.
 Other solutions around usually try to optimize everything, because it is known that somewhere within the _everything_ there are also our usage patterns.
-However this has a cost that isn't negligible, both in terms of performance and memory usage.
-Ironically, users pay the price also for things they don't want and this isn't something I like much.
+However this has a cost that is not negligible, both in terms of performance and memory usage.
+Ironically, users pay the price also for things they do not want and this is not something I like much.
 Even worse, one cannot easily disable such a behavior.
 Groups work differently instead and are designed to optimize only the real use cases when users find they need to.<br/>
 Another nice-to-have feature of groups is that they have no impact on memory